elephantry/elephantry/docs/quickstart.md

 # More

+You can also see the [todo](https://github.com/elephantry/todo) rocket application for a real example.

 You know everything there is to know about elephantry, the rest depends on your imagination and your mastery of SQL.